EsmailELBoBDev2/jellysearch/README.md

 # JellySearch

-> [!CAUTION]
-> The search may return results from libraries that the user is not authorised to view.
-Search results are not checked for user permissions. see https://gitlab.com/DomiStyle/jellysearch/-/issues/16

 A fast full-text search proxy for Jellyfin.
 Integrates seamlessly with most Jellyfin clients.

 ## How does it work?